chrismpettyjohn/instinct-revised/README.md

 Join our Discord here: https://discord.gg/ZFCV5HZ4jt

 ## Getting Started
-If you'd like to start using Instinct, you can follow the tutorial [here](doc/GETTING_STARTED.md)
+If you'd like to start using Instinct, you can follow the tutorial [here](https://instinct.dev)

-## Production Usage
-For those who have a hotel and want to learn the best way to use it in a production environment, you can follow the guide [here](doc/DEPLOYMENTS.md)

 ### Compatibility
 As of right now, Instinct is only compatible with *ArcturusMS by Krews* and *Nitro HTML5 by Billsonnn*.